justUmen/PopUpLearn/README.md

     #!#TYPE=BUTTON
     #!#LOOP_QUIZ=3

-If no configurations is given, it will use the default.
+If no variable is given, it will use the default value.

 # Usage